 The rule in Clark v.
 Hite has been extended by law to include any person who harbors a dog is liable for injuries caused by the dog.
 What does that mean?
 In the world of landlord-tenant law, a landlord who allows a tenant to keep a dog in the apartment or on the rental property is “harboring” the dog by allowing it to live on the rental property, and is equally liable with the owner for any injury that the dog causes.
 If you are watching a dog for a friend, and the dog harms somebody, you are also harboring the dog, and both you and the owner of the dog are liable for injuries caused by the dog.

-If your dog hurt somebody, typically your homeowner’s insurance, or renter’s insurance will defend you.
+If your dog hurts somebody, typically your homeowners insurance or renter’s insurance will defend you.
 However, if you own man’s best friend, you must confirm that you have coverage for injuries caused by pets with your insurance company.
-Phillips Law Firm, Inc. has extensive experience in cases related to dogs.
+Phillips Law Firm, Inc., has extensive experience in cases related to dogs.
 Our clients receive personal service during the representation.
-Whether you are the victim of a dog bite, a vehicle accident related to a dog, or if your favorite hog was killed by the neighbor’s dogs just like poor Mr. Clark in 1816, the law is designed to protect you, and we are here to help you.
+Whether you are the victim of a dog bite, a vehicle accident related to a dog or if your favorite hog was killed by the neighbor’s dogs just like poor Mr. Clark in 1816, the law is designed to protect you, and we are here to help you.

 For an initial consultation, call 513-985-2500 or submit a contact form to get started.